Device-independent certification of indefinite causal order in the quantum switch: Results

-An example of a deterministic correlation $p\in\LC$ saturating~\eqref{eq:main-ineq} is defined by $a_1=0$, $a_2=x_1$, $c=0$ and $b=0$; a nondeterministic example is given by setting $a_1=0$, $a_2=x_1$ and letting Bob and Charlie use a PR box.
-(PR correlations are allowed in $\LC$, as crucially, we do not assume full Bell locality.) \end{proof}
+An example of a deterministic correlation $p\in\DRF$ saturating~\eqref{eq:main-ineq} is defined by $a_1=0$, $a_2=x_1$, $c=0$ and $b=0$; a nondeterministic example is given by setting $a_1=0$, $a_2=x_1$ and letting Bob and Charlie use a PR box~\cite{PR94}.
+(PR correlations---which are maximally Bell-nonlocal yet nonsignalling---are allowed in $\DRF$, as we do not assume full Bell Locality.) \end{proof}

-\paragraph{Violation by the quantum switch} \pdfbookmark[2]{Violation by the quantum switch}{w35o87tcnus} The quantum switch is one of the few causally nonseparable processes that has a known physical interpretation, and the only such process that has been studied experimentally~\cite{Proc+15,Rub+17,Gos+18,Guo+20,Cao+22,Rub+22}.
-Yet, the device-independent correlations that it generates do not violate any causal inequalities~\cite{ABC+15, OG16}; this is explained in more detail in the Appendix.
-Here we will show that it does violate the local-causal inequality of Theorem~\ref{thm:main-ineq}.
+\paragraph{Violation by the quantum switch} \pdfbookmark[2]{Violation by the quantum switch}{w35o87tcnus} The quantum switch is one of the few causally nonseparable processes that has a known physical interpretation, and the only such process to date that has been studied experimentally~\cite{Proc+15,Rub+17,Gos+18,Guo+20,Cao+23,Rub+22}.
+Yet, the device-independent correlations that it generates do not violate any causal inequalities as previously considered in literature~\cite{ABC+15, OG16}.
+(This is explained in more detail in Supplementary Note~1.)
+Here we will show that it does violate the inequality in Theorem~\ref{thm:main-ineq}.